Best Legal Virginia Sports Betting Apps + Sportsbooks In 2026

 Daily Fantasy Sports In Virginia

 With the signing of the Fantasy Contests Act, Virginia’s legislature could be said to have saved the entire daily fantasy sports (DFS) industry.
-This act outlined how DFS can legally operate in the state, becoming the first state in the nation to formally recognize DFS for what it is: a game of skill that, yes, allows players to win money for correctly picking the right lineup of athletes.
+This act outlined how DFS can legally operate in the state, becoming the first state in the nation to formally recognize daily fantasy sports for what it is: a game of skill that, yes, allows players to win money for correctly picking the right lineup of athletes.
 Virginia Governor Terry McAuliffe signed the bill into law in the face of attempts around the country to designate daily fantasy sports as sports betting, which would make it an illegal practice in many states.

 Ways To Fund A Virginia Sportsbook Account